vera-gao1015/5002FinalProject/README.md

 ## 🖥️ Interface Description

 ### **Main Interface**
-- The main interface displays the game environment.
-It allows players to interact with characters like **Yogurt** or **Maomao** and open boxes.
+- The main interface displays the game environment, allowing players to interact with characters like **Yogurt** or **Maomao**, as well as open treasure chests.

 ### **Combat Interface**
-- Players can jump or fire bullets to battle monsters and dragon.
+- In the combat interface, players can jump or fire bullets to battle monsters and the dragon.
-- The combat interface shows real-time bloods and actions for both the player and enemies.
+- Real-time health and actions for both the player and enemies are displayed.

 ---